-The term "ex parte" in the law means that something is done with regard to another party without that party present.
+The term "ex parte" (pronounced "ex-par-tay or-der") means that something in a legal situation is done with regard to another party without that party present.
 The term comes from Latin meaning in that language "on one side only."

 When Ex Parte Orders Are Allowed

 Ex parte orders are only allowed in certain defined circumstances because they can be unfair and violate the due process requirement of the United States Constitution.
 Under the due process doctrine, both parties must have the right to tell the court their side of the story.

 But in the rarest of cases, a judge will issue an ex parte order in an urgent matter, but allow a greater level of due process in a later hearing.
 Most often, ex parte orders are done in cases of domestic violence or child abuse and generally in an emergency situation.